Advice for over 70 and medically vulnerable individuals

 It is recommended that they stay at home as much as possible, limit engagement to a very small network for short periods of time, while remaining physically distanced.

-When taking exercise outdoors, it is important to maintain 2 meters of distance from others and wash hands on returning home.
+When taking exercise outdoors, it is important to maintain 2 meters of distance from others.
+Wash your hands properly and often with soap and water or alcohol hand rub.

-It is recommended to shop during designated hours only, while wearing a face covering, and to avoid public transport.
+It is recommended to shop during designated hours only, while wearing a face covering.
+Always wear a face covering while using public transport.

 This list includes the following groups specific to cancer:

-- People with cancer who are currently being treated with chemotherapy or medication.
+- People with cancer who are currently being treated with chemotherapy or or similar drugs (other than hormone therapy).
 You may also be advised to cocoon for two weeks before starting your treatment or before coming in for surgery or a particular test.

 - People with cancers of the blood or bone marrow such as leukaemia, lymphoma or myeloma who are at any stage of treatment.
 If you are unsure if your type of blood or lymph gland cancer weakens your immune system, check with your cancer team.